- Home

 The more open and honest you are with those closest to you about what you’re going through, the better they’ll be at understanding and supporting you.
 Chances are, you’ll also have friends who are also going through or have been through menopause, so perhaps you could swap tips and advice.

-Research shows that maintaining close relationships with friends can improve your general wellbeing and reduce anxiety – which is thought to be due to an increase in the stress-busting hormone, progesterone.
+Research shows that maintaining close relationships with friends can improve your general wellbeing and reduce anxiety, which is thought to be due to increased levels of the stress-busting hormone, progesterone.
 As well as increasing feelings of closeness to friends and family, progesterone can also make us more willing to offer them help and support.

 Therefore, one of the best ways to maintain close bonds with your loved ones is to let them into your life at least sometimes – even if it feels like hard work or you don’t really feel like it.
 The idea is that the closer you stay to them, the easier and more fulfilling your relationships will eventually become.